Nexfinity/CakeyBot-Wiki/changelists/changelist-2025.md

 ## Fixed
 * Fixed an issue where the biome difficulty did not previously actually affect catch rates.
 * Fixed some issues where fail chance multipliers were not being calculated correctly.
+    * This means upgraded rods should make a much more significant difference in catch chances, especially in biomes with greater difficulties.
 ## Changed
 * Adjusted fail rate of fishing rods:
   * Basic Rod: 10% => 30%